2027 Chevrolet Bolt EV in blue parked at Canadian dealership with mountains

 The Kia Niro EV's discontinuation removed the market's primary value alternative.
 The BYD Dolphin is a genuine threat but locked out of Canadian federal rebates.
 The Hyundai Kona Electric is better but costs more.
 The Equinox EV is the same platform with more space but at a higher price.

-What we're left with is a revived nameplate on a mature platform, with EVAP eligibility, a national dealer network, and charging performance that finally matches what Canadians need for real-world use.
+What we're left with is a revived nameplate on a mature platform, with expected EVAP eligibility under current rules, a national dealer network, and charging performance that finally looks fit for real-world Canadian use.

 Is it perfect?
 No. The size limits, the lingering brand recall memory, and the missing heat pump standard are real.
 But at an after-rebate price that can get below $33,000 in Ontario and below $25,000 in Quebec, "perfect" is not the standard.
 "Best value for what you get" is.